kennardliong/ga-np-map/README.md

 Developed as part of the **Ai.Data Lab 2025** initiative in collaboration with:
 - Emory School of Nursing
 - Center for AI Learning
-- Emory Ai.Data Lab
+- Emory AI.Data Lab

 ---

 ## **📝 License**
-MIT License (or preferred alternative).
+MIT License